 Preheat the oven to 350°F. Grease a Sheet Pan (I use a 10 1/2 by 15 inches, but an 18 x 12 x 1 pan will work, also) with butter, oil, or cooking spray.

-In a medium bowl sized saucepan, add cocoa.
+In a medium-sized saucepan, add cocoa.
 Slowly add water, whisking as you add.
 Make sure to get into the corners.
-Place over medium hight heat and then add the two sticks of butter, stirring as mixture comes to a boil.
+Place over medium high heat and then add the two sticks of butter, stirring as mixture comes to a boil.
 Set aside.

-Pour the batter into the prepared pan.
+Pour the batter into the prepared pan and smooth out.
 Bake until a toothpick inserted in the center of the cake comes out clean, 25 to 30 minutes depending on size of pan.
-Do not overbake; cake will continue to cook for a moment or two out of pan.
+Do not over bake; cake will continue to cook for a moment or two out of pan.

 - 4 tablespoons cocoa